tvaneerd/isocpp/conversions.md

 #### Failure

 Does the conversion throw?
 Does it allocate memory?
 Can it fail?
-Note, however, that things like `string(string const &)`, `vector(vector const &)`, etc are implicit copy constructors, and they throw.
+Note, however, that things like `string(string const &)`, `vector(vector const &)`, etc are implicit copy constructors, and yet they throw.

 #### Danger